The bombs raining down on Gaza are beyond scary, beyond crazy

 We had spent hours playing with the older kids, drawing, playing games, telling them the noises were fireworks.
 I don’t think they believed us.

 Whimpering a bit, my baby finally settled into an exhausted sleep, jumping awake with every loud bang and screaming.
+I had brought him to my parents’ house after our own home was made unliveable by an Israeli missile that hit it while we were out.
+My husband and daughter were at my in-laws’ house.

 Less than half an hour after I closed my eyes, we were woken up by a terrifying noise.